danieljfeller/computational_methods/notes/deep-learning-basics.md

-Feedforward networks provide a universal system for representing functions because __for every function there exists a feedforward network that approximates this function__.
+**Feedforward networks** provide a universal system for representing functions because __for every function there exists a feedforward network that approximates this function__.
 This is achieved by learning _representations_ of the data.
+Deep learning relies on the assumption that _the function we want to learn involves composition of several simpler functions._ There are 2 main motivations behind using deep learning models:

+1. We want to learn a representation of the data that is composed of simpler representations (eg. corners defined in terms of edges or n-grams in a document).
+2. Learning a sequence of sequentially dependent steps (eg. first locate a set of objects, then segment them from each other, then recognize them)

-Deep learning relies on the assumption that _the function we want to learn involves composition of several simpler functions._ In other words, the learning problem consists of discovering a set of underlying factors of variation that can in turn be described in terms of other, _simpler_ underlying factors of variation.
+ In other words, the learning problem consists of discovering a set of underlying factors of variation that can in turn be described in terms of other, _simpler_ underlying factors of variation.
+Empirically, **greater depth of networks does seem to result in better statistical generalization.**

 ## How do deep learning models learn?